Project Integra (PI) working groups

 - making recommendations for the future

-The Common Approach to Safety and Health (CASH)
+Common Approach to Safety and Health (CASH)

 CASH have undertaken several pieces of work, such as the national noise in glass.
 This work has fed into other national groups.

-Fly-tipping Strategy
+Fly-Tipping Strategy